 Participants will gain a comprehensive understanding of how investment returns are calculated and how income producing assets are valued.
 Designed for those without a financial background, this course integrates finance theory and taxation principles with conventional real estate practice.

-Laptops or tablets are required as course materials will be distributed electronically.
+Laptops or tablets are required to access course materials.
+All materials will be distributed electronically.

-Earn a Professional Certificate in Real Estate Finance and Development
+Earn a Professional Certificate in Real Estate Finance & Development

-This course is part of the Real Estate Finance and Development certificate program, offered jointly by MIT Professional Education and the MIT Center for Real Estate.
+This course is part of the Real Estate Finance & Development certificate program, offered jointly by MIT Professional Education and the MIT Center for Real Estate.

 Learn more about how you can earn a Professional Certificate when you take this and other real estate courses.